MicrosoftDocs/WSL/WSL/tutorials/gui-apps.md

 ## Run Linux GUI apps

 You can run the following commands from your Linux terminal to download and install these popular Linux applications.
 If you are using a different distribution than Ubuntu, it may use a different package manager than apt.
+Once the Linux application is installed, you can find it in your **Start** menu under the distribution name.
+For example: `Ubuntu -> Microsoft Edge`.

 ### Update the packages in your distribution